 Spas, bathhouses and resorts in Japan all offer soaking experiences, but the most devoted of onsen-goers know outdoor baths, called rotenburo, offer the ultimate form of relaxation.
 Like an AlumiTubs wood burning hot tub, a rotenburo is a way to experience the outdoors through all seasons.
 From the comfort of an outdoor bath, you can take in fresh falling snow, the changing of autumn leaves, or the full moon on a mild summer’s night.

-With that in mind, here's how to create your own Japanese onsen experience at home, using your AlumiTubs wood-fired hot tub.
+With that in mind, here's how to create your own Japanese onsen experience at home, using your AlumiTubs hot tub with fire.

 1. Give Yourself a Good Scrub